 But we'll get to all that.
 First, let's define what we're actually talking about.

-What is a P-card (or purchasing card)?
+What is a purchasing card?

 For this reason, purchasing cards are a far more efficient way of dealing with smaller company payments than typical procurement methods.
 And as we’ll see, modern P-cards also provide certain functionalities that traditional corporate cards can’t, making them a better fit for the job.